 September brings perfect camping weather.
 Whether it be a trip abroad with a rented campervan to help weather the elements (visit here if you’re curious) to looking around beautiful California, there’s no better time for adventure.
 So, put away the phones, take a break from bingeing Netflix, and reconnect with the outdoors.
 There are thousands of campgrounds throughout the state, and we’ve picked just a few of our favorites for an easy weekend away.
 Regardless of where you go, get your weekend off to the easiest start by using something like these wagons to carry all of your camping gear to your chosen spot and location to take the pressure off you and your group.
 Also, make sure that your campervan is insured before you hit the road as you never know what could happen on the road.
 Insurance brokers like Staveley Head can help you in this regard.
 Ensuring that you have all the right equipment with you for camping would be a wise decision so you aren’t left in the lurch during the times you need it most, from making sure you have the right tent poles to researching the best axes for camping, be on top of your list and be aware.
 Get lost in the trees in Sequoia National Park, have a unique experience sleeping in a covered wagon in Kernville, or mix your camping trip with a beach vacay in Russian Gulch, just north of Mendocino.
-Regardless of where you choose to camp-from luxury-style campsites for the family to off-the-beaten path gems-the goal is the same: disconnect from the busyness of life and reconnect with the people around you.
+Regardless of where you choose to camp-from luxury-style campsites for the family to off-the-beaten-path gems-the goal is the same: disconnect from the busyness of life and reconnect with the people around you.

 Sequoia National Park